Seattle Bus Accident Lawyers

 - Pain and suffering

-- Mental trauma and emotional duress
+- Mental anguish and emotional trauma

-- Lost wages
+- Lost wages from missed work

 - Loss of career or earning capacity

 - Hedonic damages (loss of joy of life)

 In the unfortunate case that you've lost a loved in a bus accident, you may sue the negligent party for wrongful death damages that may include: